 |Botanical Name||Typha latifolia|

 |Plant Type||Perennial, herbaceous|

 |Native Area||Europe, North America, Asia|

 Cattail Plant Care

-With the right conditions, you can develop a cattail colony in no time at all and require little maintenance.
+With the right conditions, you can develop a cattail colony in no time at all that requires little maintenance.
 They do, of course, need the right amount of moisture, and they can become invasive if not kept in check in bottomless containers or something similar.
 Their spreading rhizomes can be tough to get rid of once established.
 However, they are a great choice in boggy environments where other plants struggle to survive.

 Cattails need no help getting through even harsh winters in their native climate.
 These hardy plants will come back reliably year after year.

 Non-native cattails are considered an invasive species in some areas, as they can grow aggressively through spreading rhizomes.
 They have been known to grow in dense clumps that affect irrigation, impede waterways, and choke out other plants in the area.
 Keeping them well-controlled is vital to maintaining a lovely habitat around ponds and streams.

 Cattails need full sun or partial shade to thrive.
 They can't survive in full shade.